KasperSK/docker-itifn/workshops/workshop 05/README.md

 * OSPF to BGP redistribution:
     * On DNK-2: OSPF networks are injected into BGP with the default values.
     * On DNK-3: OSPF networks are injected into BGP with the default values.
-* Local Preference:
-    * DNK-2: Incoming routes should have metric 333
-    * DNK-3: Incoming routes should have metric 222

 ### Preparation